cmaria-sch/sidecar-care-coverage/README.md

 - Processes pharmacy pricing information for the top 100 drugs by frequency
 - Outputs comprehensive CSV data with pricing, benefits, and pharmacy details
 - Includes automatic token management and rate limiting
+- **Batch Processing**: Each state is split into 2 batches for manageable processing

 ## 🚀 Quick Start